panoply/esthetic/readme.md

 ### Testing / Development

 Æsthetic uses the powerful [AVA](https://github.com/avajs/ava) test runner together with a small helper utility that helps alleviate some of the complexities involved with testing tools of its criteria.
 It's recommended that you develop in a two pane terminal.
-The [dev.test.mjs](/tests/dev.test.mjs) and [dev.txt](/tests/dev.txt) files are core to testing and working on the module, they will be called when running `pnpm play`
+The [dev.test.mjs](/tests/dev.test.mjs) and [dev.txt](/tests/dev.txt) files are core to testing and working on the module, they will be used as a scratch-pad when running `pnpm play`

 > Consult the [tests](/tests/) readme for more information on `test` prefixed commands